israelias/resume-ux/README.md

 - Activating the message form element.
   - The form element in the "Connect" section does not presently have full functionality.
 This is to be added upon acquiring skills to enable this feature.
+- Customized scrollbars
+  - The project currently minimizes the appearance of the scrollbar in order to avoid "content wiggling" during transitions.
+The addition of a custom scroll bar for the static version will be implemented in due course.
+- Search function
+  - The ability to search site-wide will be useful to navigate keywords.
+- Dark mode
+  - Adding a stylesheet for dark mode to be further flexible to the user while upholding the website's brand.
+- Backend control
+  - Adding the ability to quickly modify content via a frontend dashboard.

 ## Technologies